 Workplace Fulfillment & Making Them Stay

 If organisations are not fulfilling workplaces, there are plenty of opportunities out there for them.
 The millennial generation is spoilt by choice, not just because of the digital age they were born into but due to the vast opportunities that startups and the gig economy provide.
 There are also flexi-contracts with companies, enabling young talents to even harmonise their work-life and academic life.
-Leaders might want to note here that making a millennial stay for over a year or two (which is the basic amount of time they would spend at a given organization) has a direct bearing on what companies offer them.
+Leaders might want to note here that making a millennial stay for over a year or two (which is the basic amount of time they would spend at a given organisation) has a direct bearing on what companies offer them.
 Opportunities to learn, grow and innovate are pretty appealing, much as their desire for faster promotions, newer projects and outbound assignments.

 Engaging, Caring and Connecting

 Back in the day, managers were seen as cold, authoritative figures who sat mostly in their cabins and addressed their teams only on special occasions like an AGM or a farewell lunch.
 Much of that is obviously obsolete now with peers demanding more engagement and communication on a day-to-day basis.
-Millennials base their ratings on how experiential and connected their workplace was to them, whether it’s the team or the team leader.
-Having a genuine, caring and communicative leader is always encouraging, not just for millennials but for everyone.
+Millennials base their ratings on how experiential and connected their workplace was to them, whether it's the team or the team leader.
+Having a genuine, caring, and communicative leader is always encouraging, not just for millennials but for everyone.

 Social Circles, Teams & Leadership

-Being connected on the internet and on social media amplifies the importance of social connections for this generation.
+Being connected on the internet and social media amplifies the importance of social connections for this generation.
 With offline occurrences also appearing online in the form of Instagram photos, Twitter announcements, YouTube stories and LinkedIn achievements, millennials do not disconnect themselves from their online lives.
 They also prioritise team relationships outside work and love building meaningful bonds.
-This feeling extends in the way they look at peer relationships and why they don’t believe in corporate hierarchies.
+This feeling extends in the way they look at peer relationships and why they don't believe in corporate hierarchies.
 Millennials work their way through a network of close friends and associates, the same technique they use to navigate cross-functional and agile work environments.

 Feedback, Success & Empowerment

 Executives leading millennials should learn well to adapt to the changing roles they themselves are in.
-From being the bad boss shouting at team members for target misses, leaders need to become encouraging mentors who are available for one-on-one's, friendly coffee breaks, career discussions, and also give them ‘the straight talk’.
+From being the bad boss shouting at team members for target misses, leaders need to become encouraging mentors who are available for one-on-one's, friendly coffee breaks, career discussions, and also give them 'the straight talk'.
 Feedback for this generation is an existential issue and needs to be done in real-time.
 Leaders need to know what motivates his or her people and match their roles to their strengths.
 Often, listening to your talents attentively, praising them for their efforts and celebrating their milestones with them create lasting impressions.
-By capitalizing on their passions, leaders can drive better results and have happy faces who feel confident and empowered when they turn up for work every morning.
+By capitalising on their passions, leaders can drive better results and have happy faces who feel confident and empowered when they turn up for work every morning.

 Millennials often lead lives dictated by purpose and the fact that they can make a difference means the world to them.
 And only smart leaders can help them navigate this complex corporate jungle gym and help them achieve their goals in life.